MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 This new AutoLogonUser policy controls whether a user will be automatically logged on.
 Some customers want to set up devices that are tied to an identity but don't want any sign-in experience.
 Imagine picking up a device and using remote assist immediately.
 Or have a benefit of being able to rapidly  distribute HoloLens devices and enable their end users to expedite login.

 When the policy is set to a non-empty value, it specifies the email address of the auto-logon user.
-The specified user must logon to the device at least once to enable auto-logon.
+The specified user must log on to the device at least once to enable auto-logon.

 The OMA-URI of new policy `./Device/Vendor/MSFT/Policy/Config/MixedReality/AutoLogonUser` String value

 - User with the same email address will have auto logon enabled.

-On a device where this policy is configured, the user specified in the policy will need to logon at least once.
+On a device where this policy is configured, the user specified in the policy will need to log on at least once.
 Subsequent reboots of the device after the first logon will have the specified user automatically logged on.
 Only a single auto-logon user is supported.
 Once enabled, the automatically logged on user will not be able to log out manually.
-To logon as a different user, the policy must first be disabled.
+To log on as a different user, the policy must first be disabled.

 > [!NOTE]
 >